 PMO - prioritization as part of strategic planning (WIP)

-• some initiatives have dependencies, pre-requisities.
+• Some initiatives have dependencies, pre-requisities.
 This means that, unless the initiative without which this initiative cannot start, is approved - there is no point in prioritizing or funding this one.

-• most initiatives will require labour, and often labour with a specific skillset or area of knowledge.
+• Most initiatives will require labour, and often labour with a specific skillset or area of knowledge.
 Many initiatives may be competing for the same skill set, and there is no point approving all of them, if only a few can actually succeed.

 Add new comment